 5. The Presidents of all National Gerontological Societies in Europe are invited to nominate candidates in the three above-mentioned disciplines.
 Nominees do not have to be members of the National Society nominating them.

 – high achievement in gerontological and/or geriatric research

 – living and working in Europe

-7. Nominations have to be sent to the President of IAGG-ER (until 2019: Clemens Tesch-Roemer, email@example.com) or the Secretary of IAGG-ER (until 2019: Boo Johansson).
+7. Mentioning explicitly the discipline of the nominee (biological, clinical and social, or socio-behavioural ageing sciences), nominations for the three awards have to be sent to the President of IAGG-ER (until 2019: Clemens Tesch-Roemer, email@example.com) or the Secretary of IAGG-ER (until 2019: Boo Johansson).
 Deadline for nominations is November 2018.

 Call starts: 01st June 2018